 Jacob Gampe, IT and Inventory Specialist

-Who knew that a little Jakub, born in Europe, would now reside in Wyoming.
+Who knew that little Jakub, born in Europe, would now reside in Wyoming.
 I grew up sneaking away to the forest preserves of Chicago, IL (yes, they exist there) to mountain bike, fish, camp, and dance.
-It wasn't until I moved to the Wild West that I realized there was a greater calling than making shareholders a profit.
+It wasn't until I moved to the Wild West that I realized I had a greater calling than making shareholders a profit.
 I realized that I can use my skills for something more in-line with my personal beliefs.
-So after a year in Los Angeles, I accepted an IT Specialist position with Grand Teton National Park.
+After a year in Los Angeles, I accepted an IT Specialist position with Grand Teton National Park.
 I felt at home but my employment with the NPS was temporary and I realized I might not be able to prolong my stay.
-This is when I joined a great group of folks who are passionate about conservation and education of the mountains, rivers, forests, and wildlife.
+That was when I joined a great group of folks who are passionate about conservation and education of the mountains, rivers, forests, and wildlife.
 GO GTA!

 Being born and raised in sunny Southern California, I was used to a fast paced, hectic lifestyle.
 When my husband accepted a Park Service job, we moved to Wyoming.
 Although I was skeptical at first, it was a refreshing and life-altering experience.
 I remember the first time I laid eyes on the Tetons, I fell in love.
 That same day I sighted my first grizzly bear.
 After spending one day here, I was in such awe of the wildness and beauty that was before me.
 My love affair for this valley soon led me to working for Grand Teton Association and I could not be happier.
 I have the pleasure of working with a wonderful group of individuals within an organization that helps preserve a place that is deeply precious to me.